rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 [^amount]: To see if amount is packable use [pack amount util](../utils/#closest-packable-amount)
 [^fee]:

 If not set, lowest possible fee will be requested from RIF Rollup server.
-Fees are pain in the same token as the main transaction token.
+Fees are paid in the same token as the main transaction token.
 To get how to manually obtain an acceptable fee amount, see [Get transaction fee from the server][get_fee].
 To see if amount is packable use [pack fee util](../utils/#closest-packable-fee).